-- A. With respect to strategic planning - 1.
-Assess and approve annually the strategic planning of the Corporation, including its financial strategy and business priorities.
+A. With respect to strategic planning

+- 1. Assess and approve annually the strategic planning of the Corporation, including its financial strategy and business priorities. - Review and, at the option of the Board, approve all strategic decisions for the Corporation, including acquisitions or sales of shares, assets or businesses which exceed the delegated approval powers.

-&lt;sup>1 A director is independent if he has no direct or indirect material relationship with the Corporation i.e. he has no relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of his independent judgment.
+1 A director is independent if he has no direct or indirect material relationship with the Corporation i.e. he has no relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of his independent judgment.